Mick Whelan

-John Michael Whelan (born 1960) is the 18th General Secretary of the British trade union ASLEF, a position he has held since 2011.
+John Michael Whelan (born 1960) was the 18th General Secretary of the British trade union ASLEF, a position he held from 2011 to 2026.

 Early life

 Whelan was born in Paddington to Irish parents and grew up in North West London.
 His mother worked in a sweet shop at Euston station and his father was a bricklayer.
 Whelan credited his father with politicising him, although both his parents had left-wing views: his father was a member of the Socialist Workers Party whilst he described his mother's beliefs as "hard Labour".
 He passed his eleven-plus and attended London Oratory School: he planned to attend university after leaving school, however he entered employment instead after his father suffered injuries from a fall from some scaffolding and was unable to continue working.

 Career

 He began working in the rail industry in 1984, becoming a train driver.
 Previously he had been a bank clerk.